 A write-off is also called a tax deduction.
 This lowers the amount of taxable income you have during tax time.
 Basically, let’s say you made $75,000 last year and have $15,000 in write-offs.
 That means your taxable income for the year would be $60,000.

 The tax code allows self-employed workers to write off various expenses related to their business.
-This can include things like business mileage, usual business expenses, the cost of using your home as an office and much, much more.
+This can include things like business miles with the mileage deduction, usual business expenses, the cost of using your home as an office and much, much more.

-W2 workers can often qualify for various write-offs, especially if they itemize their return.
-Many people can lower their taxable income by writing off things like charitable givings, mortgage interest deduction and more.
-If you don’t want to itemize, many W2 employees can also use the standard deduction to lower their taxable income.
-The standard deduction varies based on your filing status and you can see what yours would be on this chart.
+W-2 workers can often qualify for various write-offs, especially if they itemize their return.
+Many people can lower their taxable income by writing off things like charitable donations, mortgage interest deduction and more.
+If you don’t want to itemize, many W-2 employees can also use the standard deduction to lower their taxable income.
+The standard deduction varies based on your filing status and you can see what yours would be using this calculator.

 If you’re self-employed, the IRS lets you write off nearly any reasonable business expense.
 Just make sure these expenses are: